Recommendations for Solving Low Rates of College Readiness at James Monroe

 Correspondence concerning this article should be addressed to Michael Whitener

-This paper analyses various educational articles on student performance and the
+This paper analyzes various educational articles on student performance and the learning

-learning and teaching environment.
-The primary purpose of the review is to identify factors
+and teaching environment.
+The main purpose of the review is to identify factors that contribute to

-that contribute to poor performance and how they relate to James Monroe High School.
+poor performance and how they relate to James Monroe High School.
+Current articles published

-Current articles published since 2018 have been included to identify the most relevant and
+since 2018 have been included to identify the most relevant and updated information.
+Articles

 Factors affecting student performance and college readiness

-There are notable factors that influence students’ performance on performance and
+According to Kapur (2018), notable factors influence students’ performance on

-readiness.
-Kapur (2018) revealed that fundamental factors such as school, environment,
+performance and readiness.
+The findings revealed that fundamental factors such as school,

-teaching methods, learners’ attitudes, and parental support are critical.
+environment, teaching methods, learners’ attitudes, and parental support are critical.
+The article’s